objectiveabc/chipmunk/README.md

 # chipmunk
-Test repo to be used as scratchpad
+Currently learning Python and using this repo as a collection of thoughts